 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are of suspended timber construction, overlaid with fitted floorcoverings.
-A restricted sub-floor inspection was carried out via the matwell hatch within the rear hall.
-Where seen there is a clearance depth of approximately 90cms.
-The solum is unsealed.
+The floors are of solid concrete and of suspended timber construction.
+All floors have been overlaid with fitted floor construction.
+All floors have been overlaid with fitted floor coverings and no sub-floor inspection was possible.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen unite were visually increated evaluating Kitchen units were visually inspected excluding appliances. • • appliances.
+Kitchen units were visually inspected excluding appliances.
 The internal doors are of timber panel and timber and glazed panel design.
-There are timber frames, facings and skirting Chimney breasts and firenises appliances.
-The internal doors are of timber panel and timber and glazed panel design.
 There are timber frames, facings and skirting boards.
 Within the kitchen there are fitted units.
 A timber staircase leads from the ground floor to the first floor accommodation.
-Chimney breasts and fireplaces appliances.
-The internal doors are of timber panel and timber and glazed panel design.
-There are timber frames, facings and skirting boards.
-Within the kitchen there are fitted units.
-A timber staircase leads from the ground floor to the first floor Chimney breasts and fireplaces Internal decorations appliances.
-The internal doors are of timber panel and timber and glazed panel design.
-There are timber frames, facings and skirting boards.
-Within the kitchen there are fitted units.
-A timber staircase leads from the ground floor to the first floor accommodation. appliances.
-The internal doors are of timber panel and timber and glazed panel design.
-There are timber frames, facings and skirting boards.
-Within the kitchen there are fitted units.
-A timber staircase leads from the ground floor to the first floor accommodation.
-All original fireplaces have been blocked up.
+Chimney breasts and fireplaces Visually inspected.
+Chilling breasts and fireplaces No testing of the flues or fittings was carried out.
+A wood burning stove has been installed within the living room and flued through the chimney.
+All remaining fireplaces have been blocked up.
+Internal decorations Visually inspected micrial decorations Visually inspected.
+The internal surfaces have been finished with emulsion paint.
+Internal timbers have a painted finish.
+Cellars N/A